MaximeVivier/Articles/blog-posts/lambda-http-interceptor/lambda-http-interceptor.md

 ## lambda-http-interceptor has everything built in

 The setup is fairly easy and it can be used to make assertions on the calls made by your deployed lambda functions.
+And you don't edit the code of your lambda handler.

-The documentation is far more exhaustive to get you started.
+The documentation on github is far more exhaustive to get you started.

 {% cta https://github.com/MaximeVivier/lambda-http-interceptor %} Try lambda-http-interceptor here 😉 {% endcta %}